Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 | `custom.fields.adyenMerchantAccount`    | Adyen merchant account as a custom field called `adyenMerchantAccount`.                                                    |
 | `custom.fields.commercetoolsProjectKey` | commercetools project key as a custom field called `commercetoolsProjectKey`.                                              |

-In case any of those fields not provided, payment creation **will be rejected**.
+In case of the absence of any of the required fields above, payment creation **will be rejected**.

 Here's an example of how you would create a commercetools payment draft from scratch: